 Want to know more about the Alberta Indigenous Games?

-August 11-17th, 2019 will bring together Indigenous youth from across Alberta to engage in one week of competitive team sports, traditional games, special events, education, and cultural connection.
-The 6th overall Games will honour the spirit of the late plan Allan Ross who was the founder of the Alberta Indigenous Games.
+August 11-18th, 2022 will bring together Indigenous youth from across Alberta to engage in one week of competitive team sports, traditional games, special events, education, and cultural connection.
+The 8th overall Games will again honour the spirit of the late plan Allan Ross who was the founder of the Alberta Indigenous Games.

 The mandate and theme of the Alberta Indigenous Games is RECLAIMING OUR YOUTH through sport development, educational empowerment, career opportunities, and cultural connection.
-In that spirit, the Edmonton Native Ball Association (ENBA) is honoured to organize the 2019 Alberta Indigenous Games.
+In that spirit, the Alberta Indigenous Games is honoured to organize the 2022 Alberta Indigenous Games.

 Ross based the philosophy of the games around the teachings of Dr. Martin Broken Leg’s “Circle of Courage” philosophy which consist of: Generosity, Independence, Belonging and Spirituality.

-This Summer August 11-17th 2019, the games will make its return for its 6th edition and 4th time in 5 years!
-We have become one of the if not the only Summer Games on a yearly basis for all indigenous youth in a province in Canada.
+This Summer August 11-18th 2022, the games will make its return for its 8th edition and 6th time in 8 years!
+We have become the largest Indigenous multi-sport Summer Games on a yearly basis in North America.
+Read all about our current exciting highlights!